Changtang

 The Changtang (alternatively spelled Changthang or Qangtang) is a part of the high altitude Tibetan Plateau in western and northern Tibet extending into the southern edges of Xinjiang as well as southeastern Ladakh, India, with vast highlands and giant lakes.
 From eastern Ladakh, the Changtang stretches approximately 1600 km east into Tibet as far as modern Qinghai.
 The Changtang is home to the Changpa, a nomadic Tibetan people.
-The two largest settlements within the Tibetan Changtang are Rutog Town the seat of Rutog County and Domar Township the seat of Shuanghu County.
+The two largest settlements within the Tibetan Changtang are Rutog Town, which is the seat of Rutog County, and Domar Township, the seat of Shuanghu County.

 Climate

-The summers are warm but short and thunderstorms can occur at any time of year, often with hail.
-The winters are cold and Arctic-like, despite the latitude, due to the high elevation.
+The summers are warm but short and thunderstorms can occur at any time of year, often accompanied with hail.
+Meanwhile, the winters are cold and Arctic-like despite the latitude, primarily due to the high elevation.

 History

 Changtang was once ruled by a culture known as the Zhangzhung, which later merged with Tibetan culture.

 People

-The people of the Changtang are nomadic pastoralists, they are known as 'Changpa', for 'northerners,' or 'Drokpa' for 'nomads' in Tibetan.
+The people of the Changtang are nomadic pastoralists.
+They are known as 'Changpa', for 'northerners,' or 'Drokpa' for 'nomads' in Tibetan.
 As of 1989 there were half a million nomads living in Changtang.
 Unlike many other nomadic groups, the Changpa are not under pressure from settled farmers as the vast majority of land they inhabit is too inhospitable for farming.

 The economy of the region is based around the livestock of the Changpa, and the most important resource is the plants the animals graze on.
 The transhumance of the Changpa over one year limits the impact that their animals have on the grazing lands, the grasses of which are dead for eight to nine months of the year, and provide poor fodder during that time.
-Unlike many other nomadic pastoralists, the Changpa do not move from one climatic region to another; this allows them to move shorter distances in many cases, in the range of about 10–40 miles.
+Unlike many other nomadic pastoralists, the Changpa do not move from one climatic region to another; this allows them to move shorter distances in many cases, ranging between 10–40 miles.
 Migratory routes are established and followed year after year, staying in the same encampments each year, often in camps that have stone walls for corrals and for sheltering the tents.
 Wealthier nomads may have buildings for storage and living in for the part of the year they spend at that encampment.

 In addition to changing pastures, there are numerous other techniques developed by the Changpa to even out the periods of surpluses and shortages.
 Dairy products are converted into less perishable forms (like butter and cheese) during the summer when the livestock are producing high levels of milk.
 Animals are slaughtered early in the winter, after fattening up in the summer and while the weather is conducive to storage.

 Trade has played an important role for the Changpa as they are not able to produce all the goods they consume.
 Salt, meat, live animals, wool, and unprocessed cashmere are traded for basics such as grain, cooking pots, and other metal implements, as well as more modern goods.